 - Incredibly versatile

-I first heard about Soy Curls at a vegan potluck where the hostess raved about them.
-I didn’t get to try them, though, until I attended the second Vida Vegan Con in Portland in 2013.
 On the first night in town, my friend Jenna and I went to The Sweet Hereafter with our friend Julie, who lives in Portland.
 We both ordered Buffalo Soy Curl sandwiches, and we agreed that it was one of the best sandwiches we had every experienced.
 And just like that, I was hooked on Soy Curls.

 While in Portland, we went to the vegan mini mall in hopes of picking up some of this magical food at Food Fight Grocery, but the store was packed with other hungry vegan bloggers who had the same idea.
-Instead of battling the crowd, I placed an order for them when I got home.
-At first, I wasn’t really sure what to do with them, but I’ve since become a Soy Curl pro.

 Where to Buy Soy Curls

 I have yet to find Soy Curls in a store in my area, so I buy them in bulk from Amazon.
 They can be purchased in 8-ounce packages or 12-pound bulk boxes.
-I recommend storing them in your fridge or freezer, because the natural oils in them can go bad.

 Cooking with Soy Curls

 Soy Curls have a meaty texture and can be used in just about any type of recipe.
-Quiet often I use them in the place of meat in omnivore recipes I come across in magazines.
+Quite often I use them in the place of meat in omnivore recipes I come across in magazines.
 If you follow a gluten-free diet, you can use them in the place of seitan in vegan dishes.
 I’ve made my French Mustard Seitan recipe with them several times, and it’s delicious.

 They soak up marinades and sauces really well.
 I love to add them to stir-fries and stews, but they’re also great in salads, wraps, sandwiches, fajitas, and tacos.
 They can be baked, air-fried, stir-fried, or sautéed.
 There’s really nothing a Soy Curl can’t do.

-To Prepare Soy Curls
+How to To Prepare Soy Curls

-Soy Curls come dry and need to be rehydrated in order to cook them.
-They will increase in size as they soak, so an 8-ounce package will actually weigh about 1½ pounds after it’s been rehydrated.
-You need to soak for only about 10 minutes.
-They then need to be drained of any excess water.
 I like to soak them in a colander sitting inside a metal bowl that’s just slighter larger.
 I drain them by pulling out the colander, and then I squeeze out any extra water by placing the bowl inside the colander and pressing down.
 This is done over a sink, of course, to avoid a mess in the kitchen.

 After they’ve been soaked and drained, they can be seasoned and sautéed or stir-fried.
 I like to use vegan bouillon to add a little flavor to them.
 Edward and Sons Not-Beef Bouillon Cubes or Not-Chicken Bouillon Cubes are my favorites, but I also like Vegetarian Better Than Bouillon No Beef Base and No Chicken Base.